-- Q: (I think I have this correctly) Can you schedule service packs and hotfixes better?
+- Q: (I think I have this correctly) Can service packs and hotfixes be scheduled better?

-- A: No. Except at least 2 service packs per year on the half year basis but hot fixes are released purely based on severity and cannot be scheduled.
+- A: No. Except for at least 2 service packs per year on a half-year basis, hotfixes are released purely based on severity and cannot be scheduled.

 - Q: What are the plans for Business Portal?